Financial Aid and Scholarships

 Students receiving assistance from federal, Colorado or need-based Mines funds must make satisfactory academic progress toward their degree.
 Satisfactory progress is defined by maintaining adequate pace towards graduation and maintaining a 2.0 cumulative GPA at all times.
 Pace is measured by dividing the overall credit hours attempted by the overall credit hours completed.
 Students will be required to maintain a 75% completion rate at all times.
 Satisfactory standing is determined after each semester, including summer.
 If students are deficient in either the pace or grade average measure, they will receive a one semester warning period during which they must return to satisfactory standing.

 If this is not done, their eligibility will be terminated until such time as they return to satisfactory standing.
-In addition, if students receive grades of F or INC in all of their courses, their future financial aid eligibility will be terminated without a warning period.
 Financial aid eligibility termination may be appealed to the Financial Aid Office on the basis of extenuating or special circumstances having negatively affected the student's academic performance.
 If approved, the student will receive a probationary period of one semester to regain satisfactory standing.

-Students wishing to pursue study abroad opportunities should contact the Office of International Programs (OIP), listed under the Services section of this Catalog.
+Students wishing to pursue study abroad opportunities should contact the Office of Global Education (OGE).
 Colorado School of Mines encourages students to include an international study/work experience in their undergraduate education.
-Mines maintains student exchange programs with engineering universities in South America, Europe, Australia, Africa, and Asia.
+Mines maintains student exchange programs with a wide variety of institutions.
 Courses successfully passed abroad can be substituted for their equivalent course at Mines.
 Overall GPA is not affected by courses taken abroad.
 A well-planned study abroad program will not delay graduation.
 In addition, study abroad can be arranged on an individual basis at universities throughout the world.

-Financial aid and selected scholarships and grants can be used to finance approved study abroad programs.
-The OIP has developed a resource center for study abroad information in its office in the Student Center, phone 303-384-2121.
+Financial aid and selected scholarships and grants can be used to finance approved study abroad programs where hours toward the student's program will be transferred to Mines.
+The OGE has developed a resource center for study abroad information, firstname.lastname@example.org.
 Students are invited to use the resource materials and meet with staff to discuss overseas study opportunities.

 We understand that unexpected events occur in life that will cause a student to withdraw from classes at Colorado School of Mines.
 Federal regulation requires financial aid to be awarded under the assumption that a student will attend the institution for the entire period in which federal assistance was disbursed.
 The following policies will help you to understand the impact a withdrawal may have if you are receiving financial aid.
 The tuition and fees refund policy set by Mines is separate from the return calculation required by federal regulation.